System

 Systems can be isolated, closed, or open.

-A system is a group of interacting or interrelated elements that act according to a set of rules to form a unified whole.
+A system is a group of interacting or interrelated elements that act according to a set of rules or set of constraints to form a unified whole.
 A system, surrounded and influenced by its environment, is described by its boundaries, structure and purpose and is expressed in its functioning.
 Systems are the subjects of study of systems theory and other systems sciences.

 Systems have several common properties and characteristics, including structure, function(s), behavior and interconnectivity.

 Etymology

-The term system comes from the Latin word systēma, in turn from Greek σύστημα systēma: "whole concept made of several parts or members, system", literary "composition".
+The term system comes from the Latin word systēma, in turn from Greek σύστημα systēma: "whole concept made of several parts or members, system"; or, in a literary sense, "composition".

 History

 In the 19th century, the French physicist Nicolas Léonard Sadi Carnot, who studied thermodynamics, pioneered the development of the concept of a system in the natural sciences.
 In 1824, he studied the system which he called the working substance (typically a body of water vapor) in steam engines, in regard to the system's ability to do work when heat is applied to it.
 The working substance could be put in contact with either a boiler, a cold reservoir (a stream of cold water), or a piston (on which the working body could do work by pushing on it).
 In 1850, the German physicist Rudolf Clausius generalized this picture to include the concept of the surroundings and began to use the term working body when referring to the system.

 The biologist Ludwig von Bertalanffy became one of the pioneers of the general systems theory.
-In 1945 he introduced models, principles, and laws that apply to generalized systems or their subclasses, irrespective of their particular kind, the nature of their component elements, and the relation or 'forces' between them.
+In 1945, he introduced models, principles, and laws that apply to generalized systems or their subclasses, irrespective of their particular kind, the nature of their component elements, and the relation or 'forces' between them.

 In the late 1940s and mid-50s, Norbert Wiener and Ross Ashby pioneered the use of mathematics to study systems of control and communication, calling it cybernetics.

 In the 1960s, Marshall McLuhan applied general systems theory in an approach that he called a field approach and figure/ground analysis, to the study of media theory.

-In the 1980s, John Henry Holland, Murray Gell-Mann and others coined the term complex adaptive system at the interdisciplinary Santa Fe Institute.
+In 1968, Walter F. Buckley coined the term complex adaptive system.

 Concepts

+The semantic content of the concept "System": Process Property Factor Profile Balance Transaction.